 Is this true?
 If so, what should be done?
 How should we prepare for the future?

-Please join us for an Adam Smith Society Young Leaders conversation addressing these timely questions with Steve Forbes, Nathan Lewis, and Elizabeth Ames on their new book, Inflation: What it is, Why it's Bad and How to Fix It.
-MI senior fellow Allison Schrager will provide a response.
+An Adam Smith Society Young Leaders conversation addressed these timely questions with Steve Forbes, Nathan Lewis, and Elizabeth Ames on their new book, Inflation: What It Is, Why It's Bad and How to Fix It.
+MI senior fellow Allison Schrager provided a response.

 - 6-6:30pm: Welcome Reception